prashantzzz/Hop.It-Server/readme.md

 # Hop.It Multiplayer WebSocket Server

-This is the real-time multiplayer server for **Hop.It**, a vertical jumping game built with Pygame.
+This is the real-time multiplayer server for **[Hop.It](https://github.com/prashantzzz/hop.it)**, a vertical jumping game built with Pygame.
 It allows two players to compete live by syncing scores and survival status over WebSockets.

-Hosted for free using **FastAPI + WebSocket** on [Glitch](https://glitch.com), no credit card required.
+Hosted for free using **FastAPI + WebSocket** on [Render](https://hop-it-server.onrender.com/).

 ---